Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### Focus on the things users care about

 Listening and acting upon user feedback can be hard.
-For Velocity Lapse, the feedback was mainly concerning missing features - some of which I would rather procrastinate than implement. ;)
+For Velocity Lapse, the feedback was mainly concerning missing features.

-As a designer and developer that also has a tendency to be a pefectionist, it can be very easy to prioritize the things I care about (e.g: a clean, sleek UI and well-written code) rather than the things users actually care about (like feature X or Y).
-Working on "fun" parts that I like is great, but if in the end  users don't ever need it, then it is a waste of time.
+As a designer and developer that also has a tendency to be a pefectionist, it can be very easy to prioritize the things I care about (a clean, sleek interface and well-written code) rather than the things end users actually care about (like feature X or Y).

 I was reminded that tweaking the UI is great, but ultimately most users will accept the way that it is.
 They *will* care whether a certain feature is available and works.
 So, focus on features that meet the needs of the user.

+Working on "fun" parts that I like is great, but if in the end users don't ever need it, then it is a waste of time.

 ### Adding Manual Capture mode

 The capture view with the interval setting and other features was great, however it didn't fulfill one required use-case that I had in mind from the beginning: time lapse captures over extended periods of time.
-Or, to put it differently: catering to those who would rather not leave their cellphone on location while it is capturing.
+Or, to put it differently: catering to those who would rather not leave their device while it is capturing.

 | ![Manual capture view](/posts/journey-behind-velocity-lapse-2/manual-capture-view.jpg)
 |:--:|